The volunteer Trail Crews listed below tackle large-scale projects such as Trail relocations and rehabilitation and bridge and shelter construction.

-Based at an old farmstead in Carlisle, Pennsylvania, the Mid-Atlantic Crew works on the Appalachian Trail from Rockfish Gap in Virginia to the New York–Connecticut state line.
+Based near Carlisle, Pennsylvania, the Mid-Atlantic Crew works on the Appalachian Trail from Rockfish Gap in Virginia to the New York–Connecticut state line.

 In addition to these crews, there are 31 Trail Maintaining Clubs working up and down the entire Appalachian Trail.
 Volunteers at these clubs do trail maintenance, monitoring, section planning and a lot more!